wcgordon1/TustinRecruiting/src/content/jobs/tr-channel-partner-manager-huntington-beach-chan-saykhf.md

 ---
 position: Channel Partner Manager
 description: >-
-  This is an exciting on-site opportunity in Huntington Beach, CA with an innovative company at the cutting edge of MarTech (Marketing Technology).
+  This is an exciting onsite opportunity in Huntington Beach, CA with an innovative company at the cutting edge of MarTech (Marketing Technology).
 With a focus on developing and managing strategic partnerships, this Channel Partner Manager position offers the chance to immerse yourself in a dynamic environment where marketing platforms, analytics, and automation tools converge to create sophisticated solutions for businesses.

-  ## About the Role
+About the Role P...

-  P...
 location: 'Huntington Beach, CA'
 team: Software
 schedule: Standard Business Hours